phrawzty/katacoda/datadog-integrations-intro/welcome.md

 When this course was loaded, a small series of initialisation actions (generally referred to as "init") kicked off.
 The init will be complete when you see `You're good to go!`.
 Oh, one last thing: whenever you see some `fixed-width text` with a ⏎ following it, that means you can click on the text to execute that command in the terminal.
 For example: `echo "Hello, World!"`{{execute}}

 And while this has already been said, it's very important: do _not_ close or exit from the terminal.
 You'll have to start all over again if you do.
-In fact, go ahead and open a backup terminal by clicking the big ➕ button below, just in case.
+In fact, go ahead and open a backup terminal by clicking the big ➕ button, just in case.

 Your first challenges:
 - Run a command directly in the terminal (try `echo "hi"`).